ricardoquesada/unijoysticle/firmware/esp32/README.md

 ### Compile BTstack

+#### For PC/Linux/Mac development

 - Install the Bluetooth USB dongle on your PC/Mac/Linux
 - libusb: Compile and install.
-Don't use master if you are on macOS.
+Don't use `master` tip-of-tree if you are on macOS.
 Use 1.0.22 or earlier
 - bluekitchen: Compile the libusb port to make sure everything works.

 ```sh